medavox/distribackup/docs/report/report.md

 Downside is, the system isn't as decentralised; we rely on a central Publisher

-##ALERT: Rsync is complex (and possibly unnecessary)
-if we are only supporting 1-way sync, then (ignoring user intervention for now) we always know the diff between remote copies and the new copies in the spoke, as the remote files are the same as the spoke's file pre-change We don't need to solve rsync's diff between remote files problem, we can just use a normal diff algo
+The difference between remote copies and the new copies in the spoke is always known, as the remote files are the same as the spoke's file pre-change

-##One-Way At A Time Sync
+We don't need to solve rsync's diff between remote files problem, we can just use a normal diff algo

-publisher authority (ie which mirror can update the network) can be controlled with an arbitrary token, eg RSA key
+publisher authority (ie which mirror can update the network) can be controlled with an arbitrary token, eg an RSA key or password

 * allowing us to move the publishing mirror dynamically
 * which moves us back into the use-case area of 1 person, many machines like dropbox!